-SEMRush: One of the most popular tools around, SEMrush, as the name suggest is one step ahead of just SEO.
+SEMRush: One of the most appreciated Moz alternatives, SEMrush, as the name suggests is one step ahead of just SEO.
 The focus of this tool on search engine marketing.
 That is why other than aiding in organic search and keyword research, SEMrush also focuses on competitor research, helps you get the best out of your PPC campaigns, and gives excellent insights into display ads, as well as product listing ads ( a must have for eComm websites).
 To read about alternatives to SEMRush you can check out this post that I wrote as an early 2019 review.

 SERPStat: An all-in-one solution for you if you want to get intelligent insights about data related to your or your competitors’ web presence.
 Every feature or capability in SERPstat enables you to dig deep into analytics to draw insights and learnings.
 For example, the backlinking capability not only points out the domains from which you’ve got link backs but also shows link quality, top keywords to those backlinks, etc. so that you can optimize for backlinks also.
 All this you can do just at a glance, from a backlink dashboard!
 Checkout their keyword variation tool:

 Here’s what your business will need to regularly invest time, effort, and money into, to stay ahead in the game:

 Keyword analysis: This is the secret to understanding your visitors’ search intent.
 By running a keyword analysis, you can discover those search phrases or words that a user types into his browser that make him land on your website.
 To be able to know what queries qualified website visitors make to be able to look you up means marketers can customize their landing page content more appropriate to include those search queries, and subsequently win more traffic (and improve conversion rates).
 Also, when you know the exact keywords being searched, you can improve keyword relevancy in your content, as well as reduce your keyword spend for paid campaigns.